 The big windows allow plenty of natural light, and together with the wooden interior the atmosphere is warm and cosy.
 The property contains modern equipment for your convenience and has doors to a partly covered terrace with design chairs and a table.
 The house has a fireplace.
 There is wifi, free of charge, and several English and German TV channels.
 The residence contains 3 bedrooms (one downstairs with extra large beds of 2.10m), 2 separate toilets and 2 bathrooms.
 One bathroom has an infrared sauna.

-The garden is totally enclosed.
-There is a shed for your bikes and there is an own parking place for 2 cars.
+For the safety of your children you’ll find a stair gate availabe upstairs.
+There’s also a highchair with a babyset.
+The garden is completely enclosed.
+There is a shed for your bikes and there are parking places for 2 cars.

 All ingredients you may need for a fantastic holiday are available: comfortable residence, the beach, watersport upportunities, hiking or biking in the nature and visiting historical villages such as Zierikzee, Brouwershaven, Veere, Vlissingen and Middelburg.
 You are very welcome in this lovely holiday home!

 “Westenschouwen, ’t zal u rouwen dat ge heeft geroofd mijn vrouwe, Westenschouwen zal vergaan, alleen de toren zal blijven staan.” – A Dutch ancient saying that can be translated as "Westenschouwen, you will grieve for taking away my wife, Westenschouwen will be destroyed, only the tower will remain".
 According to this ancient saga about the old Westenschouwe, a merman is supposed to have pronounced this curse on Westenschouwen after a fisherman had taken his mermaid away from the sea and taken her with him to the village.
 It might be coincidence, but after that, Westenschouwen detoriated.
 The tower, however, was demolished in 1845.